cmenon12/contemporary-choir/README.md

 # Contemporary Choir

 As the Treasurer of [Contemporary Choir](https://exetercontemporarychoir.com/) (a University of Exeter Students' Guild society), I've found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
 As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier.
-<br><br>In addition, I've also led the team to produce a [website for the society](https://exetercontemporarychoir.com),
+In addition, I've also led the team to produce a [website for the society](https://exetercontemporarychoir.com), during which I've been able to draw on and apply skills learnt during my degree as well as learn some new skills (such as domain management and SEO) too.

-during which I've been able to draw on and apply skills learnt during my degree as well as learn some new skills (such as domain management and SEO) too.
-This repository currently contains some custom HTML that's used on the website, as well as a plugin that I've tweaked myself especially for our website.
+This repository currently contains scripts that I've written to automatially download and process our society ledger, and notify me of any new changes via email.
+It's also got some custom HTML that's used on the website, as well as a plugin that I've tweaked myself for our website.

-<br><br>*Please note that this repository is managed by me personally as an individual, and not by Contemporary Choir.*
+*Please note that this repository is managed by me personally as an individual, and not by Contemporary Choir.*

 *Icon made by [photo3idea_studio](https://www.flaticon.com/authors/photo3idea-studio) from [www.flaticon.com](https://www.flaticon.com/).*